vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 ### Controlled folder access exclusions

 [Controlled folder access](controlled-folders.md) monitors apps for activities that are detected as malicious and protects the contents of certain (protected) folders on Windows devices.
 Controlled folder access allows only trusted apps to access protected folders, such as common system folders (including boot sectors) and other folders that you specify.
 You can allow certain apps or signed executables to access protected folders by defining exclusions.

-See [Customize controlled folder access](customize-controlled-folders.md).
+For more information, sSee [Customize controlled folder access](customize-controlled-folders.md).

 ### Automation folder exclusions

 Automation folder exclusions apply to [automated investigation and remediation](automated-investigations.md) in Defender for Endpoint, which is designed to examine alerts and take immediate action to resolve detected breaches.
 As alerts are triggered, and an automated investigation runs, a verdict (Malicious, Suspicious, or No threats found) is reached for each piece of evidence investigated.
 Depending on the [automation level](automation-levels.md) and other security settings, remediation actions can occur automatically or only upon approval by your security operations team.

 You can specify folders, file extensions in a specific directory, and file names to be excluded from automated investigation and remediation capabilities.
 Such automation folder exclusions apply to all devices onboarded to Defender for Endpoint.
 These exclusions are still subject to antivirus scans.

-See [Manage automation folder exclusions](manage-automation-folder-exclusions.md).
+For more information, see [Manage automation folder exclusions](manage-automation-folder-exclusions.md).

 ## How exclusions and indicators are evaluated